 Remember KISS?
 If you keep things simple and concise, you’ll be able to avoid talking too fast AND you won’t take up too much time.

 In this day and age, if you aren’t using a robust combination of sales technologies, you’re playing with one hand tied behind your back.
 Additionally, these tools should integrate with one another (particularly your dialer and your CRM) to reduce busywork and assist in keeping good records.

 Call transcription tools and conversation analytics are also incredibly helpful if you’re bad at taking notes, or just want to give the call your full attention.
-Automation is another huge asset in terms of saving time and even in closing deals.
+Sales automation is another huge asset in terms of saving time, reaching out to potential customers, and even in closing deals.

 There’s a lot more that can be said about all of these technologies, so check out these articles for more information and advice in every category of sales tech:

 - Automation software

 - Coaching software (for sales reps & managers)

 - Webinar: How to Build a Sales Tech Stack from Scratch (includes written summary)

 It might seem like a no-brainer, but no one wants to talk to an automaton.
 The thing is, if you’re coming across as sounding like a robot, there’s a good chance you don’t realize it.
 Even people who are animated, personable, and downright charismatic in real life are susceptible to this unfortunate plague.

 What you need to do is consciously change the pitch and tone of your voice.
 You have to remember that the person on the other end of the line can’t see you, and there’s a very good chance that they are only half paying attention to you.